programminghistorian/jekyll/lessons/transforming-xml-with-xsl.md

 In order to begin transforming XML, you will need to obtain a well-formed dataset.
 Many online historical databases are built upon XML and provide their data freely.
 This tutorial will make use of the [**Scissors and Paste Database**](http://www.scissorsandpaste.net).

-The Scissors and Paste Database is a collaborative and growing collection of articles from British and imperial newspapers in the 18th and 19th centuries.
+The *Scissors and Paste Database* is a collaborative and growing collection of articles from British and imperial newspapers in the 18th and 19th centuries.
 Its original purpose was to allow for careful comparisons of reprints (copies) that appeared in multiple newspapers as well as to detect similarly themed articles across different English-language publications.
-Like many XML databases, Scissors and Paste contains both data (the article's text), formatting information (such as italics and justification), and metadata.
+Like many XML databases, *Scissors and Paste* contains both data (the article's text), formatting information (such as italics and justification), and metadata.
 This metadata includes documentation about the particular article, such as its pagination and printing date, information about the newspaper in which it was published, and the themes, individuals or locations mentioned in the text.

 As of 2015, the database contained over 350 individual articles, each with attached metadata.
 Although some researchers may need all of this information, most will only be interested in a subsection of the data---a particular year, theme or publication.
 By using XSL, these researchers can quickly filter out the information they do not need or re-arrange the material in the way that is most helpful for their project.
 For example, the module tutor in our introduction or a researcher who wants a simple table of the dates, publications and page numbers of humorous articles within the database.
 Both can be quickly created using XSL.

-To begin work with the Scissors and Paste Database, visit its Github repository at http://www.github.com/mhbeals/scissorsandpaste.
+To begin work with the Scissors and Paste Database, visit its [Github repository](http://www.github.com/mhbeals/scissorsandpaste).
 On the right-hand side of the screen, you will see the option to **Download Zip**.
 Save this to your computer desktop or primary documents folder.

 {% include figure.html src="../images/transforming-xml-with-xsl-1.png" caption="Figure 1: Downloading Your Data" %}